PostHog/posthog.com/contents/blog/startup-data-stack.md

 - Data security, safety, and privacy requirements.
 - Lack of knowledge of data available or how to use it.

 For example, engineers might need to write optimized SQL queries to understand customer feature usage.
 This requires an understanding of SQL, data availability, data structured, as well as access.
-There all create friction on what engineers want to do: build better products.
+These all create friction on what engineers want to do: build better products.

 ## PostHog’s vision for the future of the startup data stack